 The developments this Article identifies exercised three different forms of influence.
 First, certain events in the twentieth-century – most notably the rise of modern tort liability and the introduction of automobiles and computers – stimulated the insurance marketplace, by generating entirely new forms of insurance to protect against the risks posed by or brought into being by these events.
 Second, other developments – including mass tort and pollution liability, climate change, and natural catastrophes -- influenced the evolution of insurance law doctrine in important ways, bringing modern insurance law into existence.
 Third, modern finance has affected insurance, and in turn insurance coverage, through the "financialization" of insurance.
 Having chronicled these events and developments and assessed their influence, the Article concludes by identifying some lessons that can be learned from our analysis, and applies them to support our predictions about the post-COVID world of insurance and insurance litigation.

 DePaul Law Review

 Abraham, Kenneth S. and Baker, Tom, "What History Can Tell Us About the Future of Insurance and Litigation after COVID-19" (2022).
-Faculty Scholarship at Penn Carey Law.
+Faculty Scholarship.
 2762.